puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 The available implementation of the Ruby/Java-8 style allows all of these at the same time to allow for experimentation.

-Currently, the implementation is found at: https://github.com/hlindberg/puppet/tree/pops and this implementation supports the above mentioned alternatives.
+Currently, the implementation is found at: "https://github.com/puppetlabs/puppet/tree/feature/master/future-parser" and this implementation supports the above mentioned alternatives.
+(It includes a vendored copy of the gem rgen and does thus contain everything needed to use the implementation).
-In addition, the RGen gem must be installed (the current release has an issue that is triggered by puppets unit tests), and a patch has been submitted.
-The patched working version is found here: https://github.com/hlindberg/rgen

 Alternatives and Recommendation
 ===============================